kethinov/nw.js-app-template/README.md

 <img src='https://raw.github.com/kethinov/node-webkit-app-template/master/dev/appicon.png' alt='' width='24' height='24'> node-webkit app template [![Gittip](http://img.shields.io/gittip/kethinov.png)](https://www.gittip.com/kethinov/)
 ===

-Sample [node-webkit](https://github.com/rogerwang/node-webkit) app with all the boilerplate you need to just get started coding on your app with simple build scripts for ~~Linux~~, Mac, and ~~Windows~~.
+Sample [node-webkit](https://github.com/rogerwang/node-webkit) app with all the boilerplate you need to just get started coding on your app with simple build scripts for Linux, Mac, and ~~Windows~~.

-Currently only Mac is supported, but Linux and Windows are coming soon.
+Currently only Mac is fully supported.
+Linux is partially supported (run but not build) and Windows is coming soon.

 Get started
 ===